Living Rosary Background

 8 ½ x 11 and easy to follow.

 If you would like to participate

 If you would like to participate in our Living Rosary.
-Due to Covid-19, we are asking new participants to contact the rectory to sign-up.
+We are asking new participants to contact the rectory to sign-up.
 You will be provided with your grid/chart to show you which mystery to use when you start to say your decade of the rosary.
 You can say the mystery any place and at any time of the day.
 Groups can pray together but each meditates on one’s own mystery.
 This devotion is being organized under the auspices of the Parish Rosary Society.

 Quick Living Rosary Facts

 1. Each participant commits to saying one decade of the Rosary every day.